 Is there a time lag for data integration between my business and the UAE Accredited Service Provider?

 The integration between your business systems and the UAE Accredited Service Provider is designed to be near real-time.
 This ensures that e-Invoices are generated, validated, and transmitted promptly to the FTA without significant delays, facilitating efficient invoicing and compliance.
-A statutory outer limit requires issuance and transmission within 14 days from the Date of Business Transaction (where applicable).
+A statutory outer limit requires issuance and transmission within 14 days from the Date of the business transaction (where applicable).

 What authentication methods are used between Corner 2 - Corner 3 and Corner 2 - Corner 5?